-One of the most common question we get from first-time duplex buyers is can they use FHA financing to purchase a duplex.
+One of the most frequent questions we get from first-time duplex buyers is if they can use FHA financing to purchase a duplex.
 The answer is yes, however, there are a few things to know about buying a duplex with an FHA loan.

 An agency within the federal government, the federal housing administration, assists banks with making loans with low down payment requirements.
 When you put less money down, there is a higher risk for the lender you work with since there is little equity in the property.
 As known as a government backed mortgage, these loans have certain requirements and require the borrowers to pay private mortgage insurance (PMI) to offset the risk.